BushraRahman/minesweeper-processing/WORKLOG.md

 -Added a Space having a flag when users click on it -Began working on an Options button

+### May 31
+-Game ends when all non-mines have been clicked on -Began working on a game over screen with a restart button
 ## Que, Danielle

 ### May 22